 Thus using germ theory, you usually catch EBV as a child or early adult.
 The virus does not affect the majority of the population.
 It is considered ‘dormant’.
 In the case of MS, EBV is thought to become activated after a few years.
 As there is one case of MS in the study that never got EBV, we can say it can be a factor in MS but it does not the cause.

 Using terrain theory, its estimated that more than 50% of children already have antibodies for EBV before the age of 7.
 It is one of the many viruses that live in our bodies.
 In the case of MS, EBV adds to the physical burden on the body cells.
-The virus is not the cause of the body getting sick.
+The virus is not the cause of the body getting sick, but it can contribute if the body is already overloaded.
 The cause of the body getting sick is the increased physical, mental, and social burdens over time.

 The Germ-Terrain Duality Theory

-Thus, in combination we see that it is not just a virus or toxins in our food that cause multiple sclerosis but the overload of both these external loads as well as the internal stressors.
-Looking at the theories combined, it is clearer why there is an extended period of time between getting EBV and getting MS. EBV doesn’t trigger MS, but it can be contributing to the stressors already taxing your immune system.
-The theories together also explain why the virus causes no symptoms in most people and severe symptoms in others.
-If the body is not already overloaded, the immune system can manage the virus easily.
-If the body has been overloaded for some time, EBV causes additional stress.
-The, perhaps months or years later, an additional stressor either external or internal, pushes the immune system over the edge and it flares up.
-This can explain MS exacerbations.
+Thus, in combination we see that it is not just a virus or toxins in our food that cause multiple sclerosis but the overload of both of these external loads along with the internal stressors.
+Looking at the theories combined, EBV doesn’t trigger MS, but it can be contributing to the stressors already taxing your immune system.
+The theories together also explain why the virus causes no symptoms in most people and severe symptoms in others whose bodies might already be overtaxed.
+And what might cause long COVID.
+If the body is not already overloaded, the immune system can manage viruses easily.
+If the body has been overloaded for some time, the virus causes physical stress.
+Then, perhaps months or years later, an additional stressor either external or internal, pushes the immune system over the edge and it flares up.

 Though you might have already begun to address the external overload by detoxing, enriching your nutrient intake, and moving the body more, have you considered what you might be able to do to change the internal environment?